-SDHC will inspect the items that were reported, but if the Inspector observes additional deficiencies while conducting the special inspection that would cause the unit to fail HQS, the responsible party will be required to make the necessary repairs.
+SDHC will inspect the items reported, but if the Inspector observes additional deficiencies while conducting the special inspection that would cause the unit to fail HQS, the responsible party will be required to make the necessary repairs.
+If the biennial inspection has been scheduled or is due within 90 days of the date the special inspection is scheduled, SDHC may conduct a full biennial inspection.